pipewire-debian/pipewire-debian/README.md

 sudo sed -i 's/.*autospawn.*/autospawn = no/g' /etc/pulse/client.conf.d/00-enable-autospawn.conf

+# Few others Ubuntu flavored distributions may have autospawn defined at some different places, check /etc/init.d/pulseaudio-enable-autospawn

+sudo update-rc.d pulseaudio-enable-autospawn remove

-# Also If `/etc/xdg/autostart/pulseaudio.desktp` file exist, you have to backup this file to somewhere or have to delete it.
+# Also If `/etc/xdg/autostart/pulseaudio.desktop` file exist, you have to backup this file to somewhere or have to delete it.

 # And finally issue